zenithsoul/BuildNetWorkToCloud/README.md

 ## Objectives

-- Transform ideas into real-world solutions.
+- Transform my ideas into real-world solutions.
 - Provide practical examples for aspiring Network Engineers aiming to become Network Development Engineers and Network Automation Engineers.
 - Inspire the next generation of network professionals through coding and Linux.